 Infant botulism may be confused with sepsis Neonatal Sepsis Neonatal sepsis is invasive infection, usually bacterial, occurring during the neonatal period.
 Signs are multiple, nonspecific, and include diminished spontaneous activity, less vigorous sucking... read more , congenital muscular dystrophy, spinal muscular atrophy Spinal Muscular Atrophies (SMAs) Spinal muscular atrophies include several types of hereditary disorders characterized by skeletal muscle wasting due to progressive degeneration of anterior horn cells in the spinal cord and... read more , hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
-It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more , and benign congenital hypotonia.
+Symptoms include cold intolerance, fatigue, and weight gain.
+Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
+Diagnosis... read more , and benign congenital hypotonia.

 Finding C. botulinum toxin or organisms in the stool establishes the diagnosis of infant botulism.